Wild translation surfaces and infinite genus: Criterion for infinite genus

-\begin{proof} \begin{enumerate} \item Although this statement is a special case of the statement about non-separating sets we will carry out the proof.
-In the next proof we will use it as base case for an induction argument.
+\begin{proof} We prove this statement by induction on the number $n$ of curves.
+For the base case we show that the curve $\gamma_1$ is nonseparating if and only if it has a left-to-right curve.

-If $\gamma$ is non-separating we can take any point on the right and any point on the left of $\gamma$ and as $X \setminus \im(\gamma)$ is connected there exists a curve connecting these two points without intersecting $\gamma$.
+If $\gamma_1$ is nonseparating then we can take any point on the left and any point on the right of $\gamma_1$ and, as $X \setminus \im(\gamma_1)$ is connected, there exists a curve connecting these two points without intersecting $\gamma_1$.